lenn-dev/python/present_Calc_cert3.md

 import math
 ```
 - First, I import the **math library**.
 - This allows us to use built-in mathematical functions, like `math.pow()`, to perform exponentiation.
-Although this program only supports basic operations and exponentiation, you can use this math library to perform square roots, rounding up, down, truncated values, factorials, trigonometric functions, and logarithmic calculations.
+Although this program supports basic arithematic operations and exponentiation only, you can use this math library to perform complex calculations

+- ~~(square roots, rounding up, down, truncated values, factorials, trigonometric functions, and logarithmic calculations)~~
-- This satisfies **Requirement 4: Use Program Library Functions**.
+- ~~This satisfies Requirement 4: Use Program Library Functions.~~

 ---